Some of our services have changed. Please see our services page for more details

 Visual fatigue

 DSE work does not cause permanent damage to eyes, but such work can be visually demanding and long spells of DSE use can lead to tired eyes, discomfort, temporary short-sightedness and headaches.
-It can also make someone aware of eyesight problems they have not noticed before.

-An employer has a duty to offer and pay for a specific DSE eye examination for workers using DSE if requested.
+An employer has a duty to offer and pay for a specific DSE eye examination for workers using DSE, if requested.

 Mental stress

 Stress makes muscles and soft tissues tense up, and when they tense up, they are more likely to be injured.
-Both physical and social stressors at work may contribute to this process.

 Go to our mental health pages for more information.